Problem Statement Add/remove

 See

-If a participant has low vision use good color contrast and readable font size.
-Also, make sure that one person in the pair has high vision
+If participants have low vision use good color contrast and readable font size.
+Also, make sure that one person in the pair has high vision.

 Hear

-If a participant is unable to hear make sure that they have a sign language interpreter so they can communicate with persons able to hear
+If participants are unable to hear make sure that they have a sign language interpreter so they can communicate with persons able to hear, or only use writing as a communication form.

 Touch

-If a participant is unable to write make sure that one person in the pair is able to
+If participants are unable to write make sure that one person in the pair is able to, or use text-to-speech remedies.

 Hold

-If a participant is unable to hold a pen make sure that one person in the pair is able to
+If participants are unable to write make sure that one person in the pair is able to, or use text-to-speech remedies.

 Overview